Donald-Watts/Ontos-AI/README.md

 ## What is Ontos AI?

-**Ontos AI** is not just another large language model or plug-in tool—it's a first-principles intelligence framework designed from the ground up to help humanity
+**Ontos AI** is not just another large language model or plug-in tool—it's a first-principles intelligence framework designed from the ground up.

 *reconnect intelligence with meaning.